bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ![Cluster-Form-Auto-Pause](../platform2-screenshots/cluster_auto_pause.png#center)

-Additionally, you can select a value for **Cluster auto shutdown**.
+Additionally, you can select a value for **Cluster auto pause**.
 Activity is determined through attached notebooks (see [how to attach a notebook to a cluster][attaching_notebook_to_cluster]) and jobs (see [how to run a job][running-a-job]).
 Therefore, if you don't plan to attach a notebook or a job to this cluster (and use it